dalab/dissolve-struct/_posts/wiki/2015-09-04-writing-your-own-application.md

 # Building

-While you can test your application locally within Eclipse, the main idea of the library is to run your application (whose data may be not fit on a single machine) on a cluster.
+While you can test your application locally within Eclipse, the purpose of the library is to run a scalable application (whose data may be not fit on a single machine) on a cluster.
 For this, you'll need to build your application into a binary jar and hand it to [spark-submit](http://spark.apache.org/docs/latest/submitting-applications.html).